replicate/cog/docs/notebooks.md

 Cog plays nicely with Jupyter notebooks.

-## Install the jupyterlab python package
+## Install the jupyterlab Python package

 First, add `jupyterlab` to the `python_packages` array in your [`cog.yaml`](yaml.md) file: